pergolafabio/Hikvision-Addons/frigate/twowayaudio.with.frigate.md

 Step 1 was the hardest, now the easy part, I quickly created a card configuration, hided some unneeded buttons that i dont use, ...

 IMPORTANT: When there is an incoming call from your doorbell, the outside speaker is in use, when you activate the two way audio with the card, it doesnt pass the audio!
-With my Hikvision Add-On you can first "answer" the call, and then start talking, you can see i added an "element" section below, where i added an extra "phone" button.
+With my Hikvision Add-On you can first "answer" the call and then "hangup", and then start talking, you can see i added an "element" section below, where i added an extra "phone" button.
+The "answer" + "hangUp" i send to my indoor station...
+You can also just send the "reject" instead, but that makes a "hanngup" tone at your outdoor

-The phone buttons activates 2 services, first it rejects the call, and then it unmutes the microphone!
-Offcourse change the entity in the elements section
-I also added a hold action to open the door, also change the entity name, if yours is different
+So the phone buttons activates 4 services, first it "answer" + "hangUp"  the call, and then it unmutes the microphone (start two way audion) and unmutes the card .Offcourse change the entity names in the elements section for your indoor/outdoor station.
+I also added a hold action to open the door, also change the entity name there too...

 ![Ivms](frigate.png)